 Press Win+R and type “gpedit.msc”.
-Open the Computer Configuration branch, then follow to the Administrative Templates, and then scroll down to Windows Components folder.
-Inside it, find Microsoft Defender Antivirus subdirectory.
+Open the Computer Configuration branch, then follow the Administrative Templates, and then scroll down to the Windows Components folder.
+Inside it, find the Microsoft Defender Antivirus subdirectory.
 In this folder, you need to change the “Allow antimalware service to startup with normal priority” setting to Disabled value (double click it to open the settings window).

 The times when Windows processes may be disabled to increase the system performance have passed long ago.
-When Windows XP was the last actual OS version, computers were quite weak, and their upgrade was quite expensive, disabling several services could really make your PC faster without any significant problems.
+When Windows XP was the last actual OS version, computers were quite weak, and their upgrade was quite expensive.
+Disabling several services could really make your PC faster without any significant problems.
 Nowadays, such tricks can make things even worse.

 Can the msmpeng.exe process be malicious?

 All legitimate system processes are listed in the Windows Processes category in Task Manager.
-If you see a duplicate of the process from Windows processes in the list of background processes, it may be a malware.
+If you see a duplicate of the process from Windows processes in the list of background processes, it may be malware.
 To check out the program the process belongs to, click it with a right mouse button, and choose the “Open file location” option.

 If this file is stored somewhere in the ProgramData/Microsoft/Windows Defender folder, it is 100% legit.
 Don’t be scared with a massive number of processes in the background – the majority of them are needed to decrease the time of programs opening.

-However, if this process is located among the users processes and “Open file location” leads to the unknown directory, it is recommended to check your PC with antimalware software.
+However, if this process is located among the user’s processes and “Open file location” leads to the unknown directory, it is recommended to check your PC with antimalware software.
 My choice for this case is GridinSoft Anti-Malware.